11-Deoxycorticosterone: Biological role

 DOC has a similar feedback with respect to potassium as aldosterone.
 A rise in serum potassium causes a rise in DOC secretion.
 However, sodium has little effect, and what effect it does have is direct.
 Angiotensin (the blood pressure hormone) has little effect on DOC, but DOC causes a rapid fall in renin, and therefore angiotensin I, the precursor of angiotensin II.
 Therefore, DOC must be indirectly inhibiting aldosterone since aldosterone depends on angiotensin II.
 Sodium, and therefore blood volume, is difficult to regulate internally.
 That is, when a large dose of sodium threatens the body with high blood pressure, it cannot be resolved by transferring sodium to the intracellular (inside the cell) space.
 The red cells would have been possible, but that would not change the blood volume.
 Potassium, on the other hand, can be moved into the large intracellular space, and apparently it is by DOC in rabbits.
 Thus, a problem in high blood potassium can be resolved somewhat without jettisoning too much of what is sometimes a dangerously scarce mineral that can not be pumped actively independently from sodium.
 It is imperative to keep total potassium adequate because a deficiency causes the heart to lose force.
 Movement of potassium into the cells would intensify the sodium problem somewhat because when potassium moves into the cell, a somewhat smaller amount of sodium moves out.
 Thus, it is desirable to resolve the blood pressure problem as much as possible by the fall in renin above, therefore avoiding loss of sodium, which was usually in very short supply on the African savannas where human ancestors probably evolved.

 The resemblance of the pattern of the electromotive forces produced by DOC in the kidney tubules to normal potassium intake, and the total dissimilarity of their shape as produced by potassium deficient tubules, would tend to support the above view.
 The above attributes are consistent with a hormone which is relied upon to unload both excess sodium and potassium.
 DOC's action in augmenting kallikrein, the peptide hormone thought to be the sodium "escape hormone," and aldosterone's action in suppressing it, is also supportive of the above concept.

 ACTH has more effect on DOC than it does on aldosterone.
-This may be to give the immune system control over the electrolyte regulation during diarrhea since during dehydration, aldosterone virtually disappears even though renin and angiotensin rise high.
+This difference may exist to give the immune system control over the electrolyte regulation during diarrhea since during dehydration, aldosterone virtually disappears even though renin and angiotensin rise high.
 It is because aldosterone disappears that potassium supplements are very dangerous during dehydration and must not be attempted until at least one hour after rehydration so the hormones can reach the nucleus.